YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTKEYFETCHFAILEDNF
 ---------------------

-CRYPTKEYFETCHFAILEDNF, Cannot obtain encryption key. xxxx
+CRYPTKEYFETCHFAILEDNF, Could not retrieve encryption key during xxxx operation key. yyyy

 Run Time Error: gtmcrypt plug-in reports it was unable to obtain an encryption key based upon matching the hash of an encryption key.